Skip to content

 What is a language?
 That might seem like a weird question for me to be asking on a blog about language (and travel!).
 But the answer is actually pretty complicated.

-See, when you think about it, every language emerged as a dialect of another language, slowly changing over time into something new.
-There is a very fine line between the two, much more than you might realize.
+See, every language emerged as a dialect of another language, slowly changing over thousands of years from whatever original protolanguage we all shared.
+There is a very fine, dotted line between dialect and language, and it’s harder to define than you might realize.

 Of course, language change isn’t the only thing that makes that difficult.
 Cultural, social, and political definitions can change that around too.
 Let’s get into it!